-- 2.47 National policy requires that the preparation and review of all policies should be underpinned by relevant and up to date evidence.
-This should be adequate and proportionate, focused tightly on supporting and justifying the policies concerned, and taking into account relevant market signals (NPPF, paragraph 31). - 2.48 The Council's planning policy work is underpinned by a significant amount of evidence.
-A list of key evidence documents for the new Local Plan can be viewed on the Supporting Documents page of the Local Plan website (see Supporting Documents).
-Further studies will be carried out to maintain adequate, up to date and relevant evidence. - 2.49 Two key evidence documents, which are subject to certain consultations in their own right are the Sustainability Appraisal and the Habitats Regulations Assessments, as outlined below.
+- 2.46 National policy requires that the preparation and review of all policies should be underpinned by relevant and up to date evidence.
+This should be adequate and proportionate, focused tightly on supporting and justifying the policies concerned, and taking into account relevant market signals (NPPF, paragraph 31). - 2.47 The Council's planning policy work is underpinned by a significant amount of evidence.
+A list of key evidence documents for the new Local Plan is attached at Appendix 1 and can be viewed on the Supporting Documents page of the Local Plan website (see Supporting Documents).
+Further studies will be carried out to maintain adequate, up to date and relevant evidence. - 2.48 Two key evidence documents, which are subject to certain consultations in their own right are the Sustainability Appraisal and the Habitats Regulations Assessments, as outlined below.

-Sustainability Appraisal
+Sustainability Appraisal (SA)

-- 2.50 Sustainability is at the heart of the planning process.
+- 2.49 Sustainability is at the heart of the planning process.
 Under the Planning and Compulsory Purchase Act (2004) it is a requirement that Local Plans are subject to a process of sustainability appraisal that also meets the requirements of the Strategic Environmental Assessment (SEA) Directive.
 Sustainability appraisals look at how development affects social, economic and environmental considerations.
-Sustainability appraisal needs to identify how mitigation measures may be used to remove or reduce any adverse impacts that may result from new development. - 2.51 A Sustainability Appraisal (SA) scoping report was prepared to inform preparation of the new Local Plan.
-An Initial Sustainability Appraisal was prepared and consulted upon alongside the Issues and Options consultation, while a further Sustainability Appraisal of the Regulation 18 Draft Local Plan was also prepared and consulted upon alongside the Draft Local Plan.
-Comments made on the latter Sustainability Appraisal were used to inform a further SA for the Pre-Submission version of the Local Plan.
-A final Submission SA will be prepared for submission alongside the Submission Local Plan to assist the Inspector in their consideration of the local plan.
+Sustainability appraisal needs to identify how mitigation measures may be used to remove or reduce any adverse impacts that may result from new development. - 2.50 A Sustainability Appraisal scoping report was prepared to inform preparation of the new Local Plan.
+An Initial Sustainability Appraisal was prepared and consulted upon alongside the Issues and Options consultation, while a further Sustainability Appraisal of the Draft Local Plan was also prepared and consulted upon alongside that version of the Local Plan.

+2.51 Comments made on the latter Sustainability Appraisal will inform a further SA which will inform the next, Pre-Submission, version of the Local Plan.